devashishnyati/Tanks-Multiplayer-Game/Week1ScrumReport.md

 What I plan to do today: Came up with the idea of the game Harry potter theme and had a discussion with the team

 Team Member Name
-Devashish Nyati.
+**Devashish Nyati.

 What I plan to do today:  Come up with the idea of the game (Squish theme) and had a discussion with the team.

 Team Member Name:
 Sojan Mathew:  Come up with the idea of the game (Tanks simulator)  and had a discussion with the team with peer inputs.

-What I did since my last daily scrum:

 What I plan to do today:  Getting familiar with the greenfoot engine and what design patterns will be used in this game